Sybrand/pycffdrs/README.md

 ### Numba - http://numba.pydata.org/

-- Using numba to speed up calculations
-- For numba to work, we need python >=3.8,<3.10
+Considered using numba, but decided against it.
+It's hard to debug, takes extra effort to make work, and has python compatibility constraints.

 ### Publishing